jfbilodeau/Claire/README.md

 - Claire is able to suggest commands based on natural-language user request
 - Claire is able to execute commands and provide the results to the user
 - Claire supports the Windows command line (`cmd` -- aka DOS Prompt), PowerShell, and Bash
-- Claire attemps to automatically explain errors when a command issues errors via `stderr`)
+- Claire attempts to automatically explain errors when a command issues errors via `stderr`)
 - Users are able to request explanation of commands and errors
 - Claire can generate configuration files (ie: Bicep) and scripts (`.bat`, `.ps1`, etc).
 Claire can also save them to the user's computer
 - Claire is able to assist with the [AZ CLI (https://learn.microsoft.com/en-us/cli/azure/)](https://learn.microsoft.com/en-us/cli/azure/)